microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 In this example, the generated `openApiDocuments` should contain valid OpenAPI.NET document(s) for your API based on the annotation XMLs and contract DLLs you included.

 ### Newtonsoft (JSON.NET)
-C# Document Generator supports fetching Newtonsoft.Json `JsonProperty` and `JsonIgnore` Attribute, so if your service contracts use Newtonsoft please include the same version of `Newtonsoft.Json.dll` as used by service contracts in the assembly paths.
+C# Document Generator supports fetching Newtonsoft.Json `JsonProperty` and `JsonIgnore` attributes.
+If your service contracts use Newtonsoft, you will have to include the same version of `Newtonsoft.Json.dll` as used by service contracts in the assembly paths.

 ### Optional Advanced Configuration
 Document generator also allows you to provide an optional advanced configuration as input in `OpenApiGeneratorConfig.AdvancedConfigurationXmlDocument`